-Our primary sources of funds are borrowings under master repurchase agreements, equity offerings, asset sales and monthly principal and interest payments on our investment portfolio.
+Our primary sources of funds are borrowings under master repurchase agreements, asset sales, receipts of monthly principal and interest payments on our investment portfolio and equity offerings.
 Because the level of our borrowings can be adjusted on a daily basis, the level of cash and cash equivalents carried on our balance sheet is significantly less important than the potential liquidity available under our borrowing arrangements.
+Our leverage may vary periodically depending on market conditions and our Manager's assessment of risks and returns.
+We generally would expect our leverage to be within six to eleven times the amount of our stockholders' equity.
+However, under certain market conditions, we may operate at leverage levels outside of this range for extended periods of time.

 We currently believe that we have sufficient liquidity and capital resources available for the acquisition of additional investments, repayments on borrowings, maintenance of any margin requirements and the payment of cash dividends as required for our continued qualification as a REIT.
 To qualify as a REIT, we must distribute annually at least 90% of our taxable income.
 To the extent that we annually distribute all of our taxable income in a timely manner, we will generally not be subject to federal and state income taxes.
 We currently expect to distribute all of our taxable income in a timely manner so that we are not subject to federal and state income taxes.
 This distribution requirement limits our ability to retain earnings and thereby replenish or increase capital from operations.